-As shown above in Table 3, criteria air pollutant emissions from construction equipment exhaust would not exceed the SMAQMD average daily thresholds.
-Therefore, impacts from project-related construction activities to the regional air quality would be less than significant.
+As shown above in Table 2 and Table 3, criteria air pollutant emissions from construction equipment exhaust would not exceed the SMAQMD maximum daily or annual significance thresholds.
+In addition, fugitive dust impacts would be reduced by implementation of Mitigation Measure AQ-1.
+Therefore, impacts from projectrelated construction activities to the regional air quality would be less than significant with mitigation.